FEniCS/dolfinx/demo/documented/maxwell-eigenvalues/python/demo_maxwell-eigenvalues.py.rst

 of the matrices corresponding to constrained boundary degrees of freedom.
-We use ``assemble_system`` rather than ``assemble`` to do the assembly, since it maintains the symmetry of the matrices.  ``assemble_system`` is designed for source problems, rather than eigenvalue problems, so requires a right-hand side linear form, so we define a dummy form to feed it.
+We use ``assemble_system`` rather than ``assemble`` to do the assembly, since it maintains the symmetry of the matrices.  ``assemble_system`` is designed for source problems, rather than eigenvalue problems, and requires a right-hand side linear form, so we define a dummy form to feed it.

 ::